-The Central Library at South Kensington is the primary home for our print collections, and is open 24 hours a day (except Friday 23.00–Saturday 10.00) most of the year.
-The Library also offers an extensive collection of electronic journals and databases, most of which can be accessed both on and off campus.
+The Central Library is the primary home for our print collections and is open 24 hours every day except Friday 23.00 to Saturday 10.00.
+The Library offers an extensive collection of electronic journals and databases, most of which you can access off-campus.

-Subject librarians for every department are on hand to help you find what you need.
-There is also a free document delivery service to help you source books and articles from around the UK and the rest of the world.
+Subject librarians for your department can help you find what you need.
+There is a free document delivery service to help you find books and articles from around the UK and the rest of the world.

-The Library offers specialist research support for postgraduate students, including copyright guidance, plagiarism awareness and reference management.
+Specialist research support for postgraduate students will help you with copyright guidance, plagiarism awareness and reference management.

-In addition, the Library works with the College’s Disability Advisory Service to provide support for disabled students, including additional software and a book fetching service.
+The Disability Advisory Service works with the Library to provide support for disabled students, including additional software and a book fetching service.

-Silwood Park Campus has its own life sciences library, specialising in ecology, evolution, biodiversity, conservation, plant and animal biology, and entomology.
+A life sciences library is found at the Silwood Park Campus, specialising in ecology, evolution, biodiversity, conservation, plant and animal biology, and entomology.

-Our online resources make it easy for you to access resources, such as lecture notes and videos of previous lectures, at a time that's convenient for you.
+Easily access resources such as lecture notes and lecture recordings at a time that's convenient for you.

-- Lecture recording: The majority of lecture theatres at imperial are equipped with lecture recording software (Panopto) for recording lectures, talks and tutorial sessions, which means you can revisit these events after the fact as many times as you want.
+- Lecture recording: Most lecture theatres are equipped with lecture recording software so you can revisit your lectures, talks and tutorials as many times as you want.

-- Virtual learning environments: Our virtual learning environments (VLEs) offer 24/7 access to a wide range of learning resources such as lecture notes, reading lists and practice tests.
-The most commonly used VLE at the College is Blackboard, which includes a range of in-built tools to support your learning, such as lecture notes, assignment, tests and discussion boards.
+- Virtual learning environments (VLEs): Our VLEs offer 24/7 access to lecture notes, reading lists and practice tests.
+Our primary VLE (Blackboard) includes tools to support your learning, such as lecture notes, assignment, tests and discussion boards.